Culture of Peru: Celebrations

-Popular celebrations are the product of every town's traditions and legends.
-These celebrations include music, meals and typical drinks.
-In addition to the religious celebrations like Christmas and Corpus Christi, there are others that express the syncretism of the indigenous beliefs with the Christians.
-An example is the Marinera which is one of the main dances found in Peru.
-Many families find it fascinating to watch a performance.
-They also have a guinea pig festival each year.
+Popular festivals, which result from the traditions and legends of each town, bring together music, dance, typical foods, and drinks.
+In addition to religious festivals, such as Christmas, Corpus Christi, or Holy Week, there are others that express the syncretism between indigenous and Christian beliefs, such as the alasitas fairs (an Aymara word that some scholars interpret as "buy me"), which combine a craft and miniature fair with dances, foods, and a mass.
+Another important festival is the pilgrimage of Q'oyllor-riti (Cusco), which integrates the ancient worship of the apus (tutelary deities of the mountains) with a pilgrimage to a Christian sanctuary, in a walk up to a snow-capped peak over 5,000 meters above sea level.

 Sports

 Football is the most popular sport in Peru.
 Football in Peru is governed by the Peruvian Football Federation (PFF), which organizes the men's and women's national teams.
 Football legends from Peru include Alejandro Villanueva, Teodoro Fernández, Valeriano López, Alberto Terry, Hugo Sotil, César Cueto, Roberto Challe, Héctor Chumpitaz and Teófilo Cubillas, Peru's most successful striker in the World Cup finals with ten goals, Nolberto Solano.

 Current renowned players include defender Carlos Zambrano (Rubin Kazan), midfielder Juan Manuel Vargas (Universitario) and strikers Claudio Pizarro (Werder Bremen), Paolo Guerrero (Flamengo) and Jefferson Farfán (Lokomotiv Moscow).
 Alianza Lima, Sporting Cristal and Universitario de Deportes are the biggest teams in Peru.
 In 2003, Cienciano won the Copa Sudamericana after defeating Argentinian club River Plate, and then proceeded to beat Latin American powerhouse Boca Juniors (also from Argentina) in the Recopa Sudamericana played in Miami.
 Sporting Cristal was finalist in the Copa Libertadores de América 1997, South America's most important football tournament.
 Also Universitario de Deportes, but in 1972.

 Achievements from the Peru national football team include competing at the FIFA World Cup, in 1930, 1970 (quarterfinalists), 1978, and 1982, being Teófilo Cubillas, among the top 10 goal scorers in the history of the World Cup and having a record as the only player to score 5 goals in 2 different World Cups.
 The national team won two Copa América's in 1939 and 1975.

 Claudio Pizarro holds the record as the top scorer from a foreign country in the history of Bundesliga.
 Paolo Guerrero holds the record as the current all-time top scorer in the history of the Copa América still active, finishing as the top scorer in all three of these tournaments (2011, 2015 and 2019), which is also a record.

 Achievements from the Peru women's national football team include finishing third place at the 1998 Sudamericano Femenino, and finishing fourth place at the 2003 Sudamericano Femenino.

 Women's volleyball is a popular and also successful sport in Peru (silver medal in the 1988 Summer Olympics, runners-up in the Volleyball World Championship, and 12 times South American champion).

 Tennis, surfing and rugby in Peru are minor but growing sports.